3mcd/javelin/docs-src/content/ecs/_index.md

     body[entity].y += 1
 ```

-This example shows a system which iterates all components that have a `Player`, `RigidBody`, and `Input` (e.g. a gamepad) component.
+This example shows a system which iterates all components with `Player`, `RigidBody`, and `Input` (e.g. a gamepad) components.
 Each player's input component is checked to determine if the jump key is pressed.
 If so, we locate the entity's body component and add to it's y-velocity.

 Spectators can now be represented with a `(Player, Input)` entity.
 Even though they aren't controlling a physics body yet, the `Input` component might allow them to move the game camera around.
 If the player chooses to enter the fray, we can insert a `RigidBody` component into their entity, allowing them to control an actor in the scene.